 Descriptions of work in progress are also welcome.

-Topics of particular interest are:
+Some languages of special interest are:

-languages of special interest are:
+whereas some topics of special interest are:

-- (Concurrent) Constraint logic programming languages,
+- Constraint logic programming languages,

 - Functional programming languages,

-- Combined functional/logical programming languages.
+- Combined functional/logical programming languages,

 Extended abstracts must be written in English, must not exceed 5 pages

-Submissions must include a cover page
+(excluding references and figures), and must include a cover page

 containing: a 200-word abstract, keywords, postal and electronic